flobath/glados/docs/language-doc/docs/reference/statements.md

 The fact that linebreaks are valid end of statements aims at making semicolons optional, so feel free to use this more idiomatic style when writing FunChill instead of cramming all your end of lines with semicolons.

-Making linebreaks valid end of statements comes a cost, though: it makes splitting expressions on several lines harder, because the linebreak could be interpreted as an end of statement.
+Making linebreaks valid end of statements comes at a cost, though: it makes splitting expressions on several lines harder, because the linebreak could be interpreted as an end of statement.
 To help mitigate that, FunChill gives special power to certain characters: discard any number of following linebreaks to allow multiline expressions.
 Those characters are:

 - `,` Comma
 - `(` Opening parenthesis